 The restored site will provide habitat for birds, pollinators, mammals, and other wildlife, while providing an enhanced experience for hikers, runners, bicyclists, birdwatchers, and other park users.
 Planting is expected to begin in spring.

-Larry Koplik, standing next to a tall grove of New York Ironweed.
+Larry Koplik, standing next to a tall grove of Ironweed.

 Native Plants Offer Benefits to Humans, Too

-Ah, to have a lush native plant garden just outside the window, a la Dutch landscape artist Piet Oudolf, whose gardens at the High Line in New York City are based on the wild plants that once grew on the former rail bed.
+Ah, to have a lush native plant garden just outside the window, a la Dutch landscape artist Piet Oudolf, whose gardens at the High Line are based on the wild plants that once grew on the former rail bed.
 But while inspired by natural landscapes, Oudolf’s gardens bend the strictest of native plant gardening rules.

 Sarah Roberts, along with her husband Larry Koplik, began planting natives on their Montgomery property after reading Leslie Sauer’s The Once and Future Forest.